 1b.
-All work submitted must be available for inclusion in the shortlist exhibition at The Millennium Gallery, Sheffield 21 June – 8 October 2017.
-(Please allow 2 weeks prior to exhibition for delivery and installation).
+All work submitted must be available for inclusion in the shortlist exhibition at The Holden Gallery, Manchester 11 July - 24 August 2019 (Please allow 2 weeks prior to exhibition for delivery and installation).

-1e.
-Installation pieces comprising multiple smaller works and triptychs will be considered as 1 artwork when completing the submission form.
+1d.
+Installation pieces comprising multiple smaller works, diptychs and triptychs will be considered as 1 artwork when completing the submission form.

 2. entry & fees

 2a.
-Submission for The John Ruskin Prize 2017 is made via the completion of the online entry form with up to 3 digital images of each artwork submitted.
+Submission for The John Ruskin Prize 2019 is made via the completion of the online entry form.
+Up to 3 digital images of each artwork can be submitted.
 Completed forms must be accompanied by entry fee payment made online within the form.
 An e-mail notifying entrants of receipt of entry will be sent when your form has been successfully submitted.

 2c.
 Entry Fees: